 ERDSS is the property of MEPSS.
 Hazard3 is the authorized training partner of MEPSS.

-The current software version is 4.7 which was released in September 2020.
-Keep an eye out for two software updates in 2021.
+The current software version is 4.8.6 which was released in March 2022.

 Focus on setting-up and utilizing ERDSS in planning, training, and operations utilizing scenario-based exercises.